ayush-a2/Meals-on-Wheels/README.md

 ## About

 This project is a team project of 4 members, This is an online ordering and delivery Rest API.
 We built this Rest API project Within 5 days and this is our project during **the Masai curriculum (Construct Week)**.

+## Feature

+- Restaurant
+  -
+  - Signup
+  - Login & Logout
+  - View all Food
+  - View all Orders of an Customer as order that Restaurant
+  - Add New Food into Database
+  - Remove Food from Database
+  - Update Food in Database
+  - Update their Profile